kdjaldkdj/apicl/README.md

 ## Installation

 You can use Go 1.1X as requirement due to Go Modules.
-In order to  build this  you will ned:
+In order to  build this  you will need:

 *Debian/Ubuntu*
 ```bash